-Internships.
-Summer internships are highly recommended.
+Job Fairs: The Department of Civil and Environmental Engineering offers a Job Fair in September and February.
+The September event is a two-day fair with over 100 Civil and Environmental Engineering companies and recruiters available to speak to students about internships and full-time positions.
+This event is unique to our department and is different from others job fairs in the fact that it caters to our students in CEE, and not all engineering students, like the Engineering Career Services (ECS) fair does.
+They too offer fairs in September and February.
+For more information about the CEE event please see this website: https://cee.illinois.edu/student-life/career-prep/job-fair-cee-students Internships: Summer internships are highly recommended.
 Most civil engineering students will have more than one internship experience before graduation.
 The summers are excellent opportunities to gain two or three months of hands-on experience.
 The practical experience and opportunity to get to know professional engineers can be key factors in your search for a permanent position after graduation.
 Academic credit is not given for work experience.
 Summer internships are often obtained through the CEE job fairs and/or other networking activities.

-Study Abroad.
-Study abroad is the pursuit of educational opportunities and activities in an international setting.
+Study Abroad: Study abroad is the pursuit of educational opportunities and activities in an international setting.
 These come in many different shapes and sizes, as they vary in academic objectives, length, location, and price.
-Students who study abroad gain an appreciation of the world.
 Studying abroad can trulybe a life-changing experience.
 Studying abroad prepares students in many ways for today's global world by adding value to their education, allowing them to earn academic credit abroad, enhancing employability, improving intercultural competence, heightening intercultural communication skills, and giving students access to new information, technologies and skills.
-Most students find it best to schedule study aboard during their sophomore or junior year.
+Most students find it best to schedule study abroad during their sophomore or junior year.

-The Assistant Director of Undergraduate Programs and Associate Head can work with you to establish a program of study and a tentative agreement for how the credits will transfer back to our program.
-You must gather all of the relevant information for the institution you will be attending abroad and then meet with the Assistant Director of Undergraduate Programs before you leave.
-It is very important to have all of your courses well documented (i.e., with acourse syllabus and other information).
+The Assistant Director of Undergraduate Programs can work with you to establish a program of study.
+You must gather all the relevant information from the institution you will be attending abroad and then meet with the Assistant Director of Undergraduate Programs or the Academic Advisor before you leave.
+It is very important to have all your courses well documented (i.e., with a course syllabus and other information).